nubskr/codespace/README.md

 If you find any bugs/vulnerabilites please open an issue and let me know as it's quite unpredictable what people would do to a system when they get their hands on it,especially when they can run codes on it.

+### Wait a second, why did you make this again ?

+idk, why do **you** do things ?, I like it, its just curiosity, I have no endgoal with this, I just like things to be as elegant and as fast as I can make them and this give me a way try novel things.

 ## 🔧 Implementation Details

 - **🎤 Group Voice Chat**: Implemented using WebRTC to reduce server load.
 Chat with your whole group while you code!